inuits/12to8/README.md

 List users:

 ```
-12to8 users -e https://9TO5URL/api --user YOURUSER -p YOURPASS
+12to8 list users
 ```

 List timesheets:

 ```
-12to8 timesheet list
+12to8 list timesheets
 ```

 Create new timesheet:

 ```
-12to8 timesheet new
+12to8 new timesheet
-12to8 timesheet new 9
+12to8 new timesheet 9
-12to8 timesheet new 9/2017
+12to8 new timesheet 9/2017
 ```